WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 But while the local furor over the events died down quickly at the time, the story took on a life of its own as rock ‘n’ roll’s popularity continued to climb over the next few years, eventually – with Freed’s help – breaking through fully to white America who looked at the disc-jockey as the man responsible for its takeover of all they held dear.

-Naturally that was a role that Freed was delighted to play and as such the facts behind the otherwise long forgotten concert disturbance took on a life of its own.
+Naturally that was a role that Freed was delighted to play and as such the facts behind the otherwise long forgotten concert disturbance began to be creatively re-shaped to fit his self-aggrandizing vision… with an eager press now glad to help spread an ever more lurid tale.

 Despite the claims of Freed and shortsighted chroniclers of history would have you believe, what happened that night did not signal rock’s imminent breakthrough to white listeners.
-Underestimating the interest, they oversold the show and the crowd who showed up in good faith were more a victim in the events than the city or radio station, as they were deprived of seeing the show they’d been promised.
+Underestimating the initial interest, and then negligently compounding the problem by not adhering to the venue’s capacity when peddling tickets, they drastically oversold the show and the crowd who showed up in good faith were more a victim in the events than the city or radio station, as they were deprived of seeing the show they’d been promised.

-Though Freed’s subsequent career, both at WJW and then WINS in New York, did begin to attract a cross-cultural listenership, that Cleveland audience, both for the radio show and concert, was entirely black and the integration of the music’s fans was a slower process than this big bang theory suggests.
+Though Freed’s subsequent career, both at WJW and then WINS in New York, did begin to attract a cross-cultural listenership which was a crucial step in “crossing over” to white society, that Cleveland audience, both for the radio show and concert, was entirely black and the integration of the music’s fans was a much slower process than this big bang theory suggests.

 But people love sensational headlines far more than complex stories and so in the annals of history The Moondog Coronation Ball takes on mythic stature for what in truth was a massive disappointment for the 16,000 fervent rock fans in attendance who found themselves initially vilified and then turned into witnesses of a nonexistent groundbreaking event.